Christian Healthsharing Ministries: Answers to Common Questions

 How does a Christian healthshare ministry work?

-Members choose the healthsharing program that works best for them based on factors such as age, family size and available resources.
+Members choose the healthsharing program that works best for them based on factors such as age, family size and budget.
 Each month, members contribute a monthly share amount based on their chosen program.
 Once the share is sent, Liberty HealthShare matches it to other members who’ve submitted eligible medical expenses.
 All sharing takes place via a secure online portal.

 How strict are the religious requirements?